murer/mycontainer/README.md

 But you can find them all at my private repository http://repo.pyrata.org/release/maven2/com/googlecode/mycontainer/

 It is highly recommended that you **avoid** linking this repository in your `pom.xml` since I can not ensure their availability.

+## Build

+You need java and [maven](http://maven.apache.org/).

+    mvn clean install

+Use `-Ddist` to assembly a all-in-one jar and a binary zip.

 ## It has just come from googlecode